willycamargo/AnkiEngCraft/README.md

-# AnkiPoly
+# AnkiEngCraft

-AnkiPoly is a versatile Anki deck generator designed specifically for Portuguese speakers learning English.
-Simplifying the process of creating custom Anki decks, AnkiPoly accelerates your language learning journey.
-With future plans for multi-language support and UI expansion, AnkiPoly aims to become an essential tool for polyglots and language enthusiasts alike.
+AnkiEngCraft is an Anki deck generator designed exclusively for Portuguese speakers learning English.
+By streamlining the process of creating custom Anki decks, AnkiEngCraft accelerates your language learning journey.

+*While other language support was initially considered, AnkiEngCraft will remain focused on aiding Portuguese speakers in mastering the English language.*

 ## Features